Master of Teaching English to Speakers of Other Languages (MTESOL)

 Students are required to successfully complete 12 courses to be awarded the MTESOL.

 Applicants with the RELC Diploma in Applied Linguistics (or equivalent qualification) may be given exemptions of up to 4 courses.
-The courses offered during the 2026 academic year are as follows:
+The courses offered during the 2027 academic year are as follows.
+Please note that courses are subject to change.:

 Title